-The State Bar of Michigan (SBM) Animal Law Section (ALS) Council unanimously supports HB 6024, which would create a courtroom animal advocate program (CAAP) in Michigan.
-A courtroom animal advocate program (CAAP) is created legislatively and allows a judge to appoint a trained volunteer attorney or supervised law student to advocate for the interests of the animal or the interests of justice in a criminal prosecution related to the treatment, welfare, or custody of an animal.
+The State Bar of Michigan (SBM) Animal Law Section (ALS) supports HB 4300, which would create a courtroom animal advocate program (CAAP) in Michigan.
+A courtroom animal advocate program (CAAP) is created legislatively and allows a judge to appoint a trained volunteer attorney or supervised law student to advocate for the interests of justice in a criminal prosecution related to the treatment, welfare, or custody of an animal.
 Legally, animals are property.
 However, unlike other types of property, Michigan law protects them from cruelty (MCL § 750.50b) and neglect (MCL § 750.50).
 Even so, without a CAAP, animals do not have a voice in the criminal justice system.
-Michigan's proposed CAAP bill would allow a volunteer attorney or supervised law student to monitor proceedings; gather information through reviewing records or consulting with persons with relevant information, such as veterinarians, law enforcement, and animal control; attend hearings; recommend and coordinate expert testimony; make recommendations regarding animal placement; present a victim impact statement on the animal's behalf; and present information and recommendations relevant to the animal's interests or the interests of justice.
+Michigan's proposed CAAP bill would allow a volunteer attorney or supervised law student to monitor proceedings; gather information through reviewing records or consulting with persons with relevant information, such as veterinarians, law enforcement, and animal control; attend hearings; recommend and coordinate expert testimony; make recommendations regarding animal placement; present an impact statement on the animal's behalf; and present information and recommendations relevant to the interests of justice.
 Given the limited time and resources in the criminal justice system, CAAPs have the benefit of making these services available at no cost.
 The volunteer attorney or law student is independent and objective, working for neither the prosecution nor the defense, but instead serves as a voice for the animal victim or victims and represents the interests of justice.
 A CAAP would exist within the framework of Michigan's animal protection statutes and would not create any new crimes or penalties.